 Red velvet lovers, you are about to enter into cookie heaven.
 Warning: you may never turn around!

-Soft & chewy red velvet cookies made from scratch.
-Dip them in white chocolate and give each one a shower of festive sprinkles!
-This cookie dough must chill for at least 1 hour.
+These are soft & chewy red velvet cake inspired cookies made from scratch.
+Dip them in white chocolate and finish with festive sprinkles.
+Do not skip the cookie dough chilling step.

 - 1/4 cup (21g) unsweetened natural cocoa powder